aspose-slides/Aspose.Slides-Documentation/nodejs-java/developer-guide/presentation-content/manage-text/text-formatting/_index.md

 ```

 ## **Set Transparency for Text**
-This article demonstrates how to set transparency property to any text shape using Aspose.Slides for Java.
+This article demonstrates how to set transparency property to any text shape using Aspose.Slides for Node.js via Java.
 In order to set the transparency to text.
 Please follow the steps below:

 1. Create an instance of [Presentation](https://reference.aspose.com/slides/nodejs-java/aspose.slides/Presentation) class.
 2. Get the reference of a slide.